BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hedonism/Mill.md

-- Hedonism compatible with commo beliefs
+- Hedonism compatible with common beliefs
 - Hedonism explains common beliefs
+- If virtuous people will be punishedbin afteelife, we would face a conflict between morality and self-interest.
+Mill claims that in the face of such a conflict, he would choose morality and face eternal punishment for it